SoundMath/GroupSound/MeetingNotes/2013-Oct13-Meeting.md

 1. Started Magellan Scholarship application.

-2. Emailed Regi Bain in Music Department about possibly becoming a mentor.
+2. Emailed Reg Bain in Music Department about possibly becoming a mentor.

 3. Discussed possible conferences for disseminating results, since travel to an international conference would be a big part of the budget.